forax/java-guide/guide/chapter10-string_formatting.md

 ### Concatenation with a StringJoiner
-If you don't have a list of strings but a list of objects, you can use the `StringJoiner` which let you specify a separator and is implemented using expandable buffer of strings (`StringJoiner.add` only accepts strings).
+If you don't have a list of strings by a list of objects, you can use the `StringJoiner` which let you specify a separator and is implemented using expandable buffer of strings (`StringJoiner.add` only accepts strings).